Eating & Drinking

 About this dua

-Jami' at-Tirmidhi is another of the six canonical hadith collections.
-Imam at-Tirmidhi (d.
-279 AH) graded each narration explicitly — most duas drawn from it are classified hasan (good) or sahih (authentic).
+Sahih Muslim, compiled by Imam Muslim ibn al-Hajjaj (d.
+261 AH), is paired with Sahih al-Bukhari as the two most rigorously authenticated hadith collections.
+Together they form the highest tier of hadith literature.
 The Prophetic etiquette around food is detailed: name Allah at the start, eat with the right hand, eat from what's in front of you, and thank Allah at the end.
 The supplications are short — they're meant to be habit-sized, not ritual-sized.

 Save this dua in Niyat

-Niyat bundles 40+ duas (this one is Hisnul Muslim #62) with full Arabic, transliteration, English & Bengali meanings, and reminder scheduling.
+Niyat bundles 40+ duas with full Arabic, transliteration, English & Bengali meanings, and reminder scheduling.
 Free on iPhone.

 Arabic text and references are presented as recorded in the source collections.
 For detailed authenticity grading or in-depth tafsir, consult a qualified scholar.